bsbarkur/bsbarkur/README.md

 - 👋 Hi, I’m @bsbarkur
-- 👀 I’m interested in accessibility, machine learning and decentralization.
+- 👀 I’m interested in AI, machine learning, NLP and accessibility.
-- 🌱 I’m currently learning GraphQL, deep learning and decentralized technologies.
 - 💞️ I’m looking to collaborate on various innovative ideas.

 <!---